viniciosanacleto/Porto/README.md

 `Inputs` are a great way to transfer the user input Data between the different components and automatically apply the Validation rules.

-The `Input` has two main roles, firts to automatically validate the data against the defined rules and second to serve the data anywhere in the App.
+The `Input` has two main roles, first to automatically validate the data against the defined rules and second to serve the data anywhere in the App.
 <br>
 It's highly recommended to follow this pattern to transfer the user input data across the application components, to ensure the data is valid and never lost.
 <br>